 7. Keep it simple.
-The more questions you ask, the more questions you’ll have to read, analyse, and score.
+The more questions you ask, the more questions you’ll have to read, analyze, and score.
 Stay focused and ask only the questions you couldn’t answer elsewhere.
 Mimicking a legal cross-examination by posing questions you already know the answers to isn’t worth the time (even it feels good and thorough).

 DON’T RELY ON THE RFP ALONE.